BindiChen/project_getting_and_cleaning_data/CodeBook.md

 31. "Time.Body.Acceleration.Magnitude.Mean"

-    Standard Deviation of the time measurement for the acceleration in Magnitude due to Body.
+    Mean of the time measurement for the acceleration in Magnitude due to Body.

 32. "Time.Body.Acceleration.Magnitude.StdDev"